mjstealey/jenkins-nginx-docker/README.md

 ## Configure

-This build makes use of docker-compse which is released as a seperate distribution from Docker.
+This build makes use of docker-compse which is released as a separate distribution from Docker.

 ### UID/GID